-• Date at which it is not an appropriate benchmark interest rate changes to when it is no longer determined by the ICE Benchmark Administration using the
+• Date at which it is not an appropriate benchmark interest rate changes to when it is no longer determined by the ICE Benchmark Administration using the methodology in place as of December 3

 Technical Updates/Corrections

 SNAP/ Food Stamps

 • States no longer use paper food stamp coupons.
 Specialized guidance in Statement 24 is no longer relevant.
 Should apply Statement 33 instead.